n8n-io/n8n-docs/docs/environments/version-control/using.md

 ## Credentials and variable values

-n8n doesn't currently sync credentials and variable values with Git.
+n8n doesn't sync credentials and variable values with Git.
 You must set up the credentials and variable values manually when setting up a new instance.

 !!! note "Credential support coming soon"
 	n8n is working on support for external secret managers to handle credentials.
 Once this feature is complete, n8n will support linking the secret manager to multiple instances, allowing credentials to work across environments.